 Poison Flesh: If any of Megan’s flesh is consumed or enters a Character’s mouth (if bitten, say), they must roll Body, Difficulty 9 each round for 5 rounds.
 The first time they fail, they take a Severity-1 Injury.
 Each subsequent time they fail, the Injury is replaced with one that is a single Severity higher.
 Damage from this ability cannot Stun.

 Assault on the PORCINE PORTER

-Bob Johnson the Bus Driver has 5 dice of Wits + Drive, and maneuvering the bus is at +1 Difficulty.
+Bob Johnson the Bus Driver has 5 dice of Dexterity + Drive, and maneuvering the bus is at +1 Difficulty.

 Megan is sitting near the front of the bus (in the same section the Contractors were sitting in).

 The alien is paranoid and--correctly-- assumes she is actively being hunted by the government.
 If anything fishy happens (there is a road block, the Contractors attempt to board the bus or disable it, etc) she will take control of the Bus